faye/faye-websocket-node/README.md

 * `headers` - an object containing key-value pairs representing HTTP headers to be sent during the handshake process
+* `maxLength` - the maximum allowed size of incoming message frames, in bytes.
+  The default value is `2^30 - 1`, or 1 byte short of 1 GiB.
 * `ping` - an integer that sets how often the WebSocket should send ping frames, measured in seconds